taronegeorage/cv_libs/README.md

 This is a computer visison library for testing purpose.

-Appreciate the codes from "Programming Computer Vision with Python".
+Appreciate the part of codes from "Programming Computer Vision with Python".